Johannes Kepler, Life & Work, His Mother Katharina & Witchcraft

 Unidentified painter, Public domain, via Wikimedia Commons

-In 1611 Kepler’s wife and 3 of his children died from Smallpox, and right around that time that Rudolph II abdicated.
+In 1611, Kepler’s wife and 3 of his children died from Smallpox, and right around that time, Rudolph II abdicated.
 Kepler found himself out of a job.
 He looked in Tübingen, but his religion was becoming a problem.
-(Look at the timeline on this… remember the Thirty Years War begins in 1618).
-Although Kepler’s family was Lutheran, he refused to sign the Formula of Concord (basically the Lutheran articles of faith and belief) so he wasn’t allowed to receive sacraments in the Lutheran church, therefore wasn’t able work in a Lutheran institution.
-When he married to a woman named Susanna Reuttinger, he converted to Catholicism.
+(Look at this timeline… remember the Thirty Years War began in 1618).
+Although Kepler’s family was Lutheran, he refused to sign the Formula of Concord (basically the Lutheran articles of faith and belief), so he wasn’t allowed to receive sacraments in the Lutheran church and, therefore, wasn’t able to work in a Lutheran institution.
+When he married a woman named Susanna Reuttinger, he converted to Catholicism.
 He found work in Linz under the new Holy Roman Emperor, and he got to work with Tycho’s Tables and notes.

-Harmonicae Mundi or Harmonies of the World, the Laws of Harmonics was a result of decades of work, combining principles of geometrical, musical, metaphysical, astrological, astronomical, and even the soul.
-Everything was related… and everything could be described in geometric terms with ratios.
-(Galileo and Descartes were influenced by this work, and Newton used it as well, leaving out the theology.)
-He also published the Epitome Astronomiae, which describes astronomy in a systematic way, and the Rudolphine Tables based on Tycho’s observations that predicted the location of the planets at any time.
+Harmonicae Mundi or Harmonies of the World, the Laws of Harmonics resulted from decades of work, combining principles of geometrical, musical, metaphysical, astrological, astronomical, and even the soul.
+Everything was related, and everything could be described in geometric terms with ratios. (this work influenced Galileo and Descartes, and Newton used it as well, leaving out the theology.)
+He also published the Epitome Astronomiae, which systematically describes astronomy, and the Rudolphine Tables, based on Tycho’s observations that predicted the location of the planets at any time.

 Kepler Mysterium Platonic SolidsKepler, Mysterium Cosmographicum, Tübingen, 1596

 Kepler saw the Christian Trinity as a sphere, interconnected and equal, in balance with nature.
-(The importance of the Trinity, and the various disputes of exactly how it works are well documented by the book 381 AD by Charles Freeman.
-It really was a bigger deal than we imagine today).
+(The importance of the Trinity and the various disputes about exactly how it works is well documented in the book 381 AD by Charles Freeman.
+It really was a bigger deal than we imagine today.)

-But we mostly remember Kepler for discovering the 3 laws of Planetary Motion
+But we mostly remember Kepler for discovering the Three laws of Planetary Motion

 1. The planets move in an elliptical orbit, with the sun as the focus.